-Summer Quarter Graduation Ceremony
+Winter Quarter Graduation Ceremony

-The graduation streaming video will be available on September 27 shortly before the start of the ceremony.
+The graduation streaming video will be available on March 27 shortly before the start of the ceremony.
 Please visit NPS Graduation Ceremony page to watch live.

 For dress uniform and more information, please visit NPS Student Graduation website.